caiyuanhao1998/SAX-NeRF/README.md

 pip install -r requirements.txt
 ```

 We suggest you install TIGRE toolbox (2.3 version) for executing traditional CT reconstruction methods and synthesize your own CT data if you plan to do so.
-Please note that TIGRE v2.5 might stuck when CT resolution is large.
+Please note that TIGRE v2.5 might stuck when CT is large.
 ``` sh
 # Download TIGRE
 wget https://github.com/CERN/TIGRE/archive/refs/tags/v2.3.zip